05warmupsdelayer/TiniLinux/README.md

-TiniLinux fork for Anbernic RG35XXSP
+# TiniLinux fork for Anbernic RG35XXSP

-- RG35XXSP dtb is default
+- Set RG35XXSP dtb as the default
-- RG35XXSP lid Support
+- Added RG35XXSP lid sleep/wake support
 - Fix for suspend lockup
 - Fix for Wi-Fi script not showing status properly on boot
 - Made simple-launcher main menu more simple